4 killed in New Year's Eve shooting at New Jersey home

 Authorities said the teen -- who they did not immediately name -- was taken into custody without incident.
 It's unclear whether anyone else was in the house at the time of the shooting.

-Investigators believe a "Century Arms semiautomatic rifle" was used in the deadly shooting, according to the new release.
+Investigators believe a "Century Arms semiautomatic rifle" was used in the deadly shooting, according to the news release.

-The circumstances surrounding the killings -- including the motive -- are unclear.
+The circumstances surrounding the killings -- including the motive -- were unclear.